TonyKaravasilev/CryptoMananaDocs/docs/use-case-examples.md

 &nbsp;&nbsp;&nbsp;&nbsp;Almost every project has a need to store user or device passwords.
 This can be achieved via the supported HMAC, PBKDF2, Bcrypt or Argon2 algorithms depending on the project's requirements.
-Please do not reuse keys or salt string for your users.
-In addition, make sure the generation and verification process do not provide any time-attacks or brute-force attacks.
+Please do not reuse keys or salt strings for your users.
+In addition, make sure the generation and verification process do not provide any time-related comparison attacks or brute-force attacks.
 Here is a simple example using the Bcrypt algorithm that has its own salting in the digest but with a second custom salt:

 {% include code_copy_header.html %}